Matiassainio/Inderes-Student-Coverage-2026-/README.md

 Project Overview

-The objective of the project was to conduct a comprehensive equity analysis of Inderes Oyj and produce an initiation-style research report similar to those published by professional sell-side analysts.
+The objective of the project was to conduct a **comissioned** comprehensive equity analysis of Inderes Oyj and produce an initiation-style research report similar to those published by professional sell-side analysts.

-The analysis includes:
+**The analysis includes:**
+_
 Business model and industry analysis

 Competitive positioning